 System Dynamics is a methodological framework to understand, design, and manage change.
 Using data and technology, System Dynamics models the relationships between all the parts of a system and how those relationships influence the behavior of the system over time.
 I'm interested in studying complex systems in which upstream decision making (with imperfect information) has long-term consequences, often beyond the attention span of the original decision maker.
 Examples include an extended view of product life-cycle management that stretches from initial concept to final product disposition.
 I'm especially interested in the wider costs of product/system failure and recalls.

-My background includes working on nuclear reactors, teaching introductory Lean Six Sigma, and most recently, product lifecycle management of bras!
+Prior to deciding to go into academia, my industry background included working on nuclear reactors, teaching introductory Lean Six Sigma, and most recently, CPG product lifecycle management.
 While these may seem like disparate fields, my interests have always been about the intersection of data and decision making.
 I love finding connections in data and helping others see the beauty in complex systems.

 Download my CV here